 There are no standards and many different data formats and protocols with little interoperability.
 They have memory constraints, with very little memory storage, which results in sensor data that is akin to machine language.
 This yields an enormous number of small messages, or what is known as “big data.”
-An advanced sensor data analytics solution is needed to make sense of these messages.
+To make sense of this big data, you need an advanced sensor data analytics solution.

-With an advanced analytics solution, you will have not only point-in-time information, but you will also have the ability to find patterns within the data to uncover insights to prevent risk and optimize operations.
+With an advanced analytics solution, you will have not only point-in-time information, but you will also have the ability to find patterns within the data to uncover insights to prevent supply chain risk and optimize logistics operations.